Dorothy Cowlin

 Dorothy Cowlin (16 August 1911 – 10 January 2010) was a British novelist, poet, newspaper columnist and article writer with strong associations to North Yorkshire.

-During her life she wrote eight novels which were all published by Jonathan Cape, four biographical novels aimed at younger readers, and four collections of poetry.
-All her work was published under her maiden name rather than her married name, Dorothy Whalley.
+During her life she wrote eight novels which were all published by Jonathan Cape, four biographical novels aimed at younger readers, and four collections of poetry All her work was published under her maiden name rather than her married name, Dorothy Whalley.

 Biography

 Dorothy Cowlin was born in Grantham, a market town in Lincolnshire, England in 1911.
 She studied Geography at the University of Manchester and was awarded a BA.
 She was a teacher in Stockport before marrying Ronald Whalley on 12 April 1941 at the parish church of Hampton Bishop whilst he was serving as a chiropodist in the RAF Hospital at Locking.
 At that time a married woman could not continue working, so she turned her attention to writing which she had always had an ambition to do.
-She had a single daughter on 15 October 1942 whom she named Virginia after Virginia Woolf, an author whose work she greatly admired.
+She had a daughter in 1942 whom she named Virginia after Virginia Woolf, an author whose work she greatly admired.
 Her first novel, "Penny To Spend", was published by Jonathan Cape in 1941 and was followed by seven others, but her style of writing fell out of favour, and she turned her attention to poetry.

 The family first moved to Pickering, North Yorkshire in late Autumn 1948 when Ronald came to teach at a school in the neighbouring village of Thornton-le-Dale.
 Dorothy fell in love with the countryside of the nearby Dales, and her writing often used the local environment as a background She wrote columns for Malton newspaper the Gazette & Herald for more than 30 years, a long running series of articles for Scarborough's weekly paper The Mercury, and articles for magazines like The Dalesman, Yorkshire Life and Yorkshire Ridings, which often concerned local history and her own reminiscences.
 A collection of 25 articles that originally appeared in the Gazette & Herald was published in 2000 under the title Do You Remember?
 Pickering 50 years ago.
 Her poems appeared in The Dalesman and many other magazines.